juergenweb/FrontendContact/README.md

 Take a look at the table below to see which PW field type is suitable for your custom field:

-Custom field class | PW field type |
+FrontendForms Custom field class | PW field type |
 --- | --- |
 InputWeek | FieldtypeText |
 InputTel | FieldtypeText |